TestAnything/Specification/tap-version-14-specification.md

 - Directive

-    The test point may include a directive, following a hash on the test line.
-There are currently two directives allowed: `TODO` and `SKIP`.
+    The test point may include a directive, following a `#` on the test line.
+There are currently two Directives allowed: `TODO` and `SKIP`.
     These are discussed below.

 To summarize: